DiMatteoL/css-clock/README.md

 # CSS Clock

-To start the exercise, open clockSkeleton/clock.html.
+To start the exercise, start a simple http server on local from the clockSkeleton folder.

 This exercise is designed to test candidates on their ability to:
 - **Cooperate** in a team-like environment